auerswal/pubcloud2020/ex4-infra/README.md

 I'd say I would need another subnet in the same availability zone as the public one to use the ENI.
-I'd rather remove it from the configuration, since I do not really need it:
+I'd rather remove the ENI from the configuration, since I do not really need it:

 ```